 Punctuality is a very important life skill to have and it is important that children and parents know that arriving late to school, even by only a minute or two is not acceptable.
 Arriving late can be very unsettling for children as well as the class teacher, and children may miss out on important lesson instructions.

 Start of School Day

 School doors open at 8.45am to enable parents/carers to drop off siblings so that children can all be in on time each morning.
-Doors will be closed promptly at 8.50am when registration starts.
-Children must be in class by then as this is the official start of the school day.
+Doors will be closed promptly at 9.00am when registration starts.
+Children must be in class by then.
 Children attending morning Nursery should arrive at 9.00am and children attending afternoon Nursery at 12.30pm.

 If your child has an appointment during the school day which is unavoidable and will be late coming to school, please inform us in writing the day before the appointment.
 We are required, by the Local Authority, to verify and monitor appointments during the school day so we will also need to see the appointment details.
 Please try to keep medical and other appointments out of school hours or in between registration times.

 The school day ends at 3.15pm (for Nursery children the school day ends at 3.00 p.m. and for morning Nursery children it ends at 11.30am).
 Children are collected from their classrooms.
 If someone different is collecting your child you must write this in the going home book, which you can find outside your child's classroom.
 If we are not sure we will ring you to verify the arrangements.

 Late pick up of children at end of school day